 As is OALA’s custom, a book will be added to our library and a Memorial tree will be planted at the Guelph Arboretum Wall-Custance Memorial Forest in Peter’s name.

-The installation art competition “Winter Stations” is about to enter its sixth year.
+hit the beach The installation art competition “Winter Stations” is about to enter its sixth year.
 Contestants from all over the world are encouraged to submit their ideas for transforming lifeguard stations along Toronto’s Kew and Woodbine beaches into striking works of art.

 Submissions for 2020’s theme “Beyond the Five Senses” are already in, and the winning designs will be announced this month.